 Traditionally, missionaries reach out to those beyond their native culture, whether that be a different country or a different demographic within the same country.
-Some rescue children in India, some go on short trips to build houses and teach children in Mexico, and some sit at a computer and write articles that people all over the world can read online.
+Some help children and families living in poverty across the globe, some go on short trips to run summer Bible camps or build houses, and some sit at a computer and write articles that people all over the world can read online.

 History gives us several examples of missionaries.
 All of the apostles travelled and spread the Gospel, including Paul, Peter, and John.
 Corrie Ten Boom and her sister Betsie were missionaries to fellow prisoners of Ravensbrook concentration camps.
 Eric Liddell, the Olympian immortalized in Chariots of Fire, was the son of missionaries to China and later returned there as a missionary.
 Jim Elliot, Nate Saint, and others were killed on the missions field in Ecuador by a tribe of Quechua Indians who later came to Christ.